hazelcast/hazelcast/site/docs/design-docs/016-event-reordering.md

 Jet already offers support for watermarking.
 If we have a sorting key for events, we can sort the events between the two consecutive watermark according to the sorting key so we can put the events in their initial order.
-Users will not define the window in an explicit way.
-The user will only add stateful mapping (or any order-sensitive stage) to his pipeline, and we will add such an intermediate sorting stage during planning.
+Users will not explicitly define the window.
+The user will only add stateful mapping (or any order-sensitive stage) to his pipeline and we will add such an intermediate sorting stage during planning.

-As the cost of this work, sorting events requires an extra computation and we have to wait for the closing watermark to arrive.
+As the cost of this work, sorting events requires an extra computation, and we have to wait for the closing watermark to arrive.
 This increases the latency with watermarkPeriod/2 on average.
 The issue of sparse events can also occur in this approach.

-To use this solution, we need a sorting key such as more precise timestamp or mark like a SequenceId for events- Our timestamp precision is low, resulting in overlapping events with the same timestamp and it is not easy to add this SequenceId (sorting key) to events in a reliable way especially when the total parallelism of the source is greater than one.
+To use this solution, we need a sorting key such as more precise timestamp or mark like a SequenceId for events- Our timestamp precision is low, resulting in overlapping events with the same timestamp, and it is not easy to add this SequenceId (sorting key) to events in a reliable way especially when the total parallelism of the source is greater than one.
 I just put this approach to be seen.